Armando Salati

 Armando Salati (1884–1963) was an Italian Vice Consul to the United States, and Philadelphia Honorary Consul from 1913–1940.

 Family

-Armando Salati, born June 20, 1884, was the eldest son of Ottavio and Adelaide Salati of the Comune di Gioi, Campania, Italy.
-Armando married Julia LaFazia in Philadelphia, Pennsylvania on February 2, 1914; and they had eight children, one of which died as an infant.
+Salati was born June 20, 1884, as the eldest son of Ottavio and Adelaide Salati of the Comune di Gioi, Campania, Italy.
+Armando married Julia LaFazia in Philadelphia, Pennsylvania on February 2, 1914; they had eight children, one of whom died as an infant.